ghoti143/csharp_book/ch2/notes.md

 * process where one obj aquire prop of another.
 * heirarchy -- objs at bottom on need to define what makes them unique.

+Double vs Float vs Decimal
+* float and double used for non-natural numbers.
+* decimal used for natural numbers.
+* float: 7 digits (32 bit)
+* double: 15-16 digits (64 bit)
+* decimal: 28-29 sig digits (128 bit)

+Identifiers:
+* if it's a reserved keyword, prefix with @